AIforGoodSimulator/model-server/README.md

     http://ai4good-uat.azurewebsites.net/sim/run_model (UAT)

-* Now create a pull request to the 'Master' branch
+* Now create a pull request to the 'Master' branch.
+This pull request can be merged by the following people :

+@kariso2000

 **TBC** Gatekeepers to UAT and MASTER branch.
 These users will be responsible for doing the merge.